 - Your audience would struggle with accessing, understanding, or completing a survey.

 Ready to do this with your own survey?
-Download the worksheet, gather a few of your coworkers, and discuss these questions before your work on your survey.
+Download the worksheet, gather a few of your coworkers, and discuss these questions.
 When you are finished, you are ready to begin writing your survey.
-Remember, every question you ask should:
+Remember, every survey question you ask should:

 - Give you information towards your purpose.